General-Zero/Flowde/README.md

-# Flowde
+# About Flowde

-Flowde is a simple python library made to help you code in python
+Flowde is a simple python library to help you out with coding in python.

+# URL's

+Documentation/How to install: https://github.com/Flowde-Home